mmiszczyk/REternalDaughter/README.md

 Reversing Eternal Daughter
 --------------------------
-Eternal Daughter was created with an old version of Multimedia Fusion, a game engine relatively popular among indie development for its user-friendly 'no programming' approach.
+Eternal Daughter was created with an old version of Multimedia Fusion, a game engine relatively popular among indie developers for its user-friendly 'no programming' approach.
 ![Eternal Daughter.exe info](images/exeinfo.png)
 Game logic seems to reside completely inside Eternal Daughter.exe.